fceschmidt/multipong/README.md

-Project Schwengelpong
+# Schwengelpong

-a project made by 4 definetly awesome delevopers.
-We rock
+A project made by 4 definetly awesome delevopers.
+We rock!